CHOUSUHAO2016/robot_tests/README.md

 2. Time consumed to search for results
 3. The response time of search when the network is weak
 4. Response time when searching under different network speeds, such as 3G

-# Ease of use
-1. Has Lenovo function
-2. The degree of match between the search results and the search results
-3. Support photo search, voice search

 # Automation Test - Start to run robot script